 Driver's License Suspension

-Many states in the U.S. suspend People's driver's licenses, even those with safe driving records, simply because they are too poor to pay their traffic tickets or court costs.
+44 states in the U.S. suspend People's driver's licenses, even those with safe driving records, simply because they are too poor to pay their traffic tickets or court costs.

+Losing a driver’s license is an irrational punishment that goes far beyond the initial fine.
 Such wealth-based schemes not only trap our most vulnerable citizens in a vicious cycle of poverty, but they make no sense.
 Unable to drive, people often lose their jobs or have a hard time finding employment, making it even more unlikely that they will be able to pay their debts to the state.
-Furthermore, residents with suspended licenses cannot fulfill daily responsibilities like taking their children to school, caring for elderly family members, or going to the doctor’s office.
+Impoverished individuals with suspended licenses cannot fulfill daily responsibilities like taking their children to school, caring for elderly family members, or going to the doctor’s office.